China’s Spring Festival –Chun jie (春节)

 The family stays up through the night to watch fireworks which will scare away demons and bad luck.
 Households are brightly lit and fragrant with incense.
 This incense is burned to welcome the return of the gods that left heaven at the end of the previous year.
 Gifts such as paper money, tinfoil shapes, and fruit are prepared for New Year’s Day.

-10 Interesting Facts about Chinese Lunar New Year – Spring Festival
+10 Interesting Facts about Lunar New Year – Spring Festival

-Was I Born in a Year of the Tiger?
+Was I Born in the Year of the Rabbit?

 As with Americans who return home each year for Thanksgiving dinner, the most important tradition of the Spring Festival is the family reunion.
 Nearly everyone tries to spend New Year’s Eve dinner with their parents.
 Most working-age Chinese live in the cities while their parents often still live in rural villages, leading to a mass migration of epic proportions.
 Chinese make nearly 3 billion trips by train, plane, boat, car, and bus during the Spring Festival.